amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 >
 {: .callout}

 Remember Alice?
-She had 3 tasks that she wanted to complete.
+She had 3 tasks that she needed to complete.

 1. create service copy MP4s for all of the master files on her hard drive
 2. share the duration of each video file with a cataloger